TendTo/DMI-Insider-newsgen-bot/README.md

 	- **webhook:**
 		- **enabled:** whether or not the bot should use webhook (false recommended for local)
 		- **url:** the url used by the webhook
-- Edit the images desired in "data/img"
+- Edit the images desired in "data/img".
+These images WON'T be blurred by the bot
 - **Run** `python3 main.py`

 ## :whale: Setting up a Docker container